 Why Tax-Advantaged Accounts Matter

 Retirement accounts supercharge your wealth through two powerful mechanisms: tax advantages and compound growth.
+Understanding how compound interest works is essential to appreciating why these accounts are so valuable.

 $10,000 invested annually for 30 years at 8% return: